juhyun-park-bcit/COMP1510/README.md

 This is written in markdown.
 Read about markdown here: [markdowncheatsheet](https://www.markdownguide.org/cheat-sheet/)

-## Your name: Juhyun Park
+## Your name:
+Juhyun Park

-## Your student number: A01397842
+## Your student number:
+A01397842

-## Your GitHub name: juhyun-park-bcit
+## Your GitHub name:
+juhyun-park-bcit

-## Any important comments you'd like to make about your work: Do my best so that I can't blame myself for anything.
+## Any important comments you'd like to make about your work:
+Do my best so that you can't blame myself for anything.